Deviation from the dipole-ice model in the new spinel spin-ice candidate, MgEr$_2$Se$_4$: Inelastic neutron scattering

 The local CEF environment of Er$^{3+}$ was determined with INS.
-In Fig.~\ref{fig:seq}(a), we show a representative INS data set collected using $E_i$=30meV at T = 5 K, wherein CEF excitations out of the ground state appear as bright dispersionless modes near E$\approx$ 4 meV and E$\approx$ 10 meV.
-Additional measurements were performed at T = 40 K (Fig.~\ref{fig:seq}(b)) and T = 150 K (not shown) to access inter-level transitions.
-In Figs.~\ref{fig:seq}(c) and (d), we show cuts obtained by integrating data in (a) and (b) over a small momentum interval ($Q = [2,2.5]\text{\AA}^{-1}$), chosen to maximize the available energy range.
-These cuts were combined with equivalent measurements with $E_i$ = 50meV, and the scattering intensities of the six data sets were fit simultaneously to expectations from the model crystal field Hamiltonian $H = \sum_{nm} B_n^m O_n^m$, where $O_n^m$ are the Stevens' operators\cite{stevens1952}.
+In Fig.~\ref{fig:seq}(a), we show a representative INS data set collected using $E_i = 30$~meV at $T = 5$~K, wherein CEF excitations out of the ground state appear as bright dispersionless modes near $E \approx 4$ meV and $E \approx 10$~meV.
+To access transitions form higher energy levels additional measurements were performed at $T = 40$~K and $T = 150$~K, the same temperatures were also measured at $E_i = 50$~meV.
+In Figs.~\ref{fig:seq}(b--d) and (f--h), we show cuts obtained by integrating the INS data over momentum interval $Q = [2,2.5]\text{\AA}^{-1}$, chosen to maximize the available energy range.
+A background contribution (shown as a red line) is interpolated from hand picked points at energy transfers away from CEF peak positions.
+The scattering intensities of the six data sets were fit simultaneously to expectations from the model crystal field Hamiltonian

-Fits were performed using MC methods and began with an initial guess calculated using a point charge model\cite{hutchings1964} and the known structure.
-The CEF levels and electron wavefunctions were calculated with the quantization axis along the local $\langle 1 1 1 \rangle$ directions, with only coefficients $B_2^0, B_4^0, B_4^3, B_6^0, B_6^3, B_6^6$ non-zero, by symmetry.
-Predicted peaks were convoluted with a Voigt profile to account for instrument resolution, with a width that was allowed to vary with energy.
-Through simultaneous consideration of nearly two dozen observed peaks, we determined the six most likely CEF parameters for MgEr$_2$Se$_4$ to be (in meV): $B_2^0 = 0.1340, B_4^0 = 5.692\times 10^{-3}, B_4^3 = 7.596\times 10^{-3}, B_6^0 = -5.132\times 10^{-5}, B_6^3 = 4.113\times 10^{-5} \text{and}, B_6^6 = -3.350\times 10^{-5}$.
-The scattering pattern associated with these parameters is denoted by solid lines in Fig.~\ref{fig:seq}(c) and (d), and successfully reproduces both intensity and position of all considered modes and predicts no errant peaks.
-The data further reveals the existence of two small peaks at energies E$\approx$ 2 meV and E$\approx$ 5 meV, with spectral weight consistent with the 7$\%$ impurity determined from XRD.
+where $O_n^m$ are the Stevens' operators\cite{stevens1952}.
+Fits were performed using a mix of random walk grid search and gradient search methods explained in detail in Appendix \ref{appendix:INS_fit} and began with an initial guess calculated using a point charge model\cite{hutchings1964} and the known structure.
+The CEF levels and electron wavefunctions were calculated with the quantization axis along the local $\langle 1 1 1 \rangle$ directions, with only coefficients $B_2^0, B_4^0, B_4^3, B_6^0, B_6^3, B_6^6$ which can be non-zero by symmetry.
+Predicted peaks were convoluted with a Voigt profile to account for instrument resolution.
+Through simultaneous consideration of nearly two dozen observed peaks, we determined the six most likely CEF parameters for MgEr$_2$Se$_4$ to be (in meV): $ B_2^0 = -4.214(63)\times10^{-2}, B_4^0 = -6.036(30)\times10^{-4}, B_4^3 = -1.3565(67)\times10^{-2}, B_6^0 = 3.264(16)\times10^{-6}, B_6^3 = -3.791(75)\times10^{-5} \text{and}, B_6^6 = 2.194(65)\times10^{-5}$.
+The scattering pattern associated with these parameters is denoted by solid lines in Figs.~\ref{fig:seq}(b--d) and (f--h), and successfully reproduces both intensity and position of all considered modes and predicts no errant peaks.
+The data further reveals the existence of two small peaks at energies $E\approx 2$~meV and $E\approx 5$~meV, with spectral weight consistent with the $\approx7\%$ impurity in the sample.